microsoft/weblogic-on-azure/coherence/README.md

 ## Test the cache
 * In JConsole switch to the `Mbeans` tab.
 * Step into the Coherence cache attribute window by clicking `Coherence->Cache->"oracle.coherence.web:DistributedSessions"->session-storage->myCoherence->mspStorage1->3->back->Attributes`.
 * You can see the size now is `0`.
-That is because you haven't access the WebLogic-Cafe app.
+That is because you haven't accessed the webLogic-cafe application yet.
-* Now open Microsoft Edge and go to `<app gateway DNS>`/weblogic-cafe/index.xhtml, right now you just created a SessionScoped bean, wait for a few second and you will see the cache size increment by 1.
-Accessing this page in another tab won't affect this number because you will hit the cache.
+* Now go to `<app gateway DNS>`/weblogic-cafe.
+The application just created a session scoped bean.
+Click the 'Refresh' button in JConsole and you will see the cache size increment by 1.
+Accessing the application in another tab won't affect this number because you will hit the session cache.
-* Open a new InPrivate Window and access the page, the cache size will be increased because the private window does not share sessions with previous ones.
+* Open a new incognito window and access the webLogic-cafe application again.
+The cache size will increase because the new window does not share sessions with previous window.

 ## Cleaning Up